mozilla/addon-sdk/packages/addon-kit/docs/widget.md

     A required string description of the widget used for accessibility, title bars, and error reporting.

+  @prop id {string}
+    Optional string needed to define a widget identifier, mandatory if you use the same label for multiple widgets.
+    (Used to remember custom user widget location in firefox)

   @prop [content] {string}
     An optional string value containing the displayed content of the widget.
     It may contain HTML.
 Widgets must have either the `content` property or the